DevExpress-Examples/asp-net-web-forms-grid-hide-a-column-on-the-client/Readme.md

 ### 2 Specify the display property of the CSS class

-The CSS class's [display](http://www.w3schools.com/cssref/pr_class_display.asp) property specifies the display behavior of an element.
+The [display](http://www.w3schools.com/cssref/pr_class_display.asp) property of the CSS class specifies the display behavior of an element.
 Set this property to `none` to hide the column or set it to `table-cell` to show the column.

-This example uses a jQuerry CSS selector to change the [display](http://www.w3schools.com/cssref/pr_class_display.asp) property value.
+This example uses a jQuery CSS selector to change the [display](http://www.w3schools.com/cssref/pr_class_display.asp) property value.

 ```javascript
 <script type="text/javascript">